 Jeremy’s rebuttal to Daniel C. Peterson’s FairMormon Some Reflections on That Letter to a CES Director presentation.

 Jeremy’s rebuttal to Brian M. Hauglid’s Jeremy Runnells and the Book of Abraham essay.

 Jeremy’s rebuttal to FairMormon’s Kevin Christensen’s Eye of the Beholder essay.

 It takes a lot of time, effort, and money to provide quality information in a quality way.
 It also takes a lot of resources to help those who have questions and who are trying to liberate themselves and their loved ones, while keeping their dignities intact.
 We want to be in the position to help, and you can help make that possible.

-Your generous donations are tax deductible and will go a long way in helping us continue to help the honest in heart seekers.
+Your generous donations are tax deductible and will go a long way in helping us to continue to help the honest-in-heart seekers.

 CES Letter Foundation is a 501(c)(3) nonprofit organization whose mission it is to liberate and empower doubting LDS individuals and mixed-faith marriages.